FREQUENTLY ASKED QUESTIONS

 The Contest is open only to Songwriters who are legal residents of the United States or the District of Columbia (excluding residents of Maryland, Colorado and Connecticut), Canada (excluding Quebec), United Kingdom and Australia, 13 years of age or older., unless otherwise prohibited.

 Due to local restrictions, residents of Maryland, Colorado, Connecticut and Quebec may not enter.
 Eligible minors (ages 13-17 years) must obtain their parents' or legal guardians' permission prior to participating.
-A Songwriter submitting a song with multiple co-writers must have all co-writers' consent to participate in this Contest.
-For the purpose of this Contest, no co-writer or Songwriter may be subject to a current agreement with a publishing company, record label or other entertainment-related entity to render recording or songwriting services that is currently in effect and/or have agreed to provide rights in and to musical compositions or recordings entered to contest to any such company, label or entity at the time of song(s) entry.
-Any Songwriter or co-writer (of submitted song) who at the time of entry derives the majority of their income from songwriting, currently has a staff writing deal with a publishing company, or has ever had a song appear on any of the following charts is not eligible to participate in the Contest Billboard, Mediabase, and/or Radio & Records (R&R).
+A Songwriter submitting a song with multiple co-writers must have all co-writers’ consent to participate in this Contest and must provide accurate co-writer information at time of submission.
+For the purpose of this Contest, no co-writer or Songwriter may be subject to a current staff writing deal or publishing agreement or have an agreement with a record label or other entertainment-related entity, which provides rights in and/or to musical compositions or recordings entered into the contest to any such company, label, or entity at the time of song(s) entry.
+Any Songwriter or co-writer (of submitted song) who at the time of entry derives the majority of their income from songwriting or has ever had a song appear on any of the following charts is not eligible to participate in the Contest: Airplay, Mediabase, and/or Radio & Records (R&R).

 Employees and their immediate families (spouse, parent, child, sibling and their respective spouses, regardless of where they reside or those living in the same households, whether or not related) of NSAI, Country Music Television, Inc. ("CMT"), ViacomCBS, a division of ViacomCBS Networks International Inc. (together with CMT, "ViacomCBS"), Bluebird Cafe, and all other Contest sponsors and each of their respective parent companies, affiliates, subsidiaries, licensees, successors and assigns, officers, directors, contractors, partners, shareholders, representatives, members, agents, employees, and advertising and promotion agencies, web developers and marketing agents (collectively with Promoter Parties, the "Released Parties") are not eligible to participate in the Contest.
 NSAI reserves the right to require Songwriters to prove that they are eligible.
 Void in Maryland, Colorado, Connecticut, Quebec and where prohibited by law.
 Contest is subject to all applicable federal, provincial, territorial, state, national and local laws.